-Figure 91: Multiprocess Summary Report from the Second Incremental Run screenshot shows the critical path in the Template implementation after recompiling all of the changed partitions.
+Figure 94: Multiprocess Summary Report from the Second Incremental Run

+Finally, select File Restore Implementation to restore the routed.acxdb database for the Template implementation, and select Actions Timing Run Post-Route Timing Analysis to observe the new critical path.
+The following screenshot shows the critical path in the Template implementation after recompiling all of the changed partitions.
 As usual, the instances of all unchanged partitions are highlighted in a dark yellow color to indicate that they are locked.